remouk/Asaph/readme.txt

 License
 -------------------------------------------------------------------------

+I don't know what copyright it is but I'm leaving it as legacy:
 Copyright (C) 2008  Dominic Szablewski
-I don't know what copyright it is but I'm leaving it as legacy too.

 License: http://www.gnu.org/copyleft/gpl.html